Alcohol and Other Drug Counseling

 Staff at Rutgers Student Health can assist students by providing necessary immunizations (a fee may be incurred if not covered by your health insurance) and drawing blood for immune titers.

 If you are not feeling well and would like to be seen by one of our clinicians, call 732-932-7402 or use the Student Patient Portal, nbstudenthealthportal.rutgers.edu, to make an appointment.
 While we do not have walk-in hours, we do reserve space for same-day appointments.
-These appointments are often accessible only via telephone.
+Please call us to request a same-day appointment and we will do our best to accommodate you.

 Our acute care services include assessing and treating common problems.
 Examples of typical symptoms, illnesses, and injuries that we see at RSH include (but are not limited to):